univention/univention-corporate-server/doc/changelog/index.rst

   increase performance.
 Using the group memberships via ``memberOf`` adds all groups to the user which he is assigned to, even if the reading user cannot read the specific groups of if the memberships are no objects ``groups/group``.
-  As there might be code which relies on this beehavior and don't do proper error handling when iterating over group memberships the new UCR variable :envvar:`directory/manager/user/group-memberships-via-memberof` can be used to restore the old behavior.
+  As there might be code which relies on this behavior and don't do proper error handling when iterating over group memberships the new UCR variable :envvar:`directory/manager/user/group-memberships-via-memberof` can be used to restore the old behavior.
 The variable is going to be removed in UCS 5.1